 Personal data could be stored in a blockchain.
 Individuals would then set protocols for which organizations could access what data.
 Users would have total control over their identity and maintain final say over access.
 The blockchain would be built according to GDPR standards, so that by agreeing to this model, companies would automatically become compliant.
 In doing so, they demonstrate to new and returning customers that they take data protection seriously and respect individual privacy.

 Estonia has led the way on this issue with its pioneering eID program, which has been in effect since 2001.
 Citizens are given an eID number that is linked to an account containing essentially all of their personal information.
 The number is used to handle everything from banking to voting, streamlining a number of modern responsibilities.
-But because individuals are in control of their own accounts, they do not surrender the information to public or private entities.
+But because individuals are in control of their own accounts, they do not surrender the information to others.

 Blockchain technology resolves some of the most pressing concerns about cybersecurity.
 More importantly, it alleviates the anxiety that future corporations will know and control the most intimate details about consumers.
 It restores agency to the public and relieves companies of the burden of controlling the public’s information — a burden that can be costly both in terms of resources and reputation.